VitorMagnago/VitorMagnago/README.md

 <br>

-## Hello, I'm Victor Magnago and I'm studying to become a Front End developer.
+## Hello 👋, I'm Victor Magnago and I'm studying to become a Front End developer. 👨🏻‍💻

 <br>